SIDKLAL/data-analyst-sidat/README.md

 10- **Cross-Region Replication** for data availability

 These deliverables provide a comprehensive framework for analyzing property tax data, ensuring data is securely stored, processed, and published while maintaining integrity and availability.

+## **Conclusion**

+This data analytics initiative helps the City of Vancouver make informed decisions that support local businesses and residents.
+By analyzing trends in zoning classifications for properties, the city can refine urban planning, boost the local economy, improve public services, and promote sustainable development.